VictoriaMetrics/VictoriaMetrics/README.md

 * queries with the biggest average execution duration;
 * queries that took the most summary time for execution.

+This information is obtained from the `/api/v1/status/top_queries` HTTP endpoint.

 ## Active queries

 [VMUI](#vmui) provides `active queries` tab, which shows currently execute queries.